stijn-dejongh/lovecraft_public_domain/raw_converts/hmb.md

 of toilers and onlookers.
 Capt.
 Orne, turning to leave his post at the rope, found his hands held in their place with unaccountable strength; and in a moment he realized that he was unable to let go of the rope.
 His plight was instantly divined, and as each companion tested his own situation the same condition was encountered.
-The fact could not be denied&mdash;every struggler was irresistibly held in some mysterious bondage to the hempen line which was slowly, hideously, and relentlessly pulling them out to sea.
+The fact could not be denied--every struggler was irresistibly held in some mysterious bondage to the hempen line which was slowly, hideously, and relentlessly pulling them out to sea.